sambanova/ai-starter-kit/README.md

 For functionalities related to third-party integrations, find a list in our [Integrations Repository](https://github.com/sambanova/integrations) and [Integrations Docs](https://docs.sambanova.ai/cloud/docs/integrations).

-**Note**: For each kit, we specify whether it is compatible with SambaNova Cloud, SambaStudio, or both.
+**Note**: For each kit, we specify whether it is compatible with SambaCloud, SambaStudio, or both.

 <table style="width: 100%;">
 <thead>